How To Avoid Lengthy Jail Time in a DWI/DUI Case

 Your attorney may argue that your future is better served by avoiding jail time, which would keep you out of school or away from work.
 Going to jail for weeks or months might be overly punitive if you fall behind in your college courses, which you have already paid for.
 Jail could be too harsh if you would be unable to provide for your family, or no one else could care for your children.

-Call The Law Group of Northwest Arkansas LLP for DUI Defense Today
+Call The Law Group of Northwest Arkansas PLLC for DUI Defense Today